 Welcome!
 I'm a software engineer, and I like blogging about Python and programming in general.
 I'm the author of several open-source Python libraries, including Peewee ORM, Huey task queue, and lots more.
 Below you can find a list of my most recent blog posts.

-If you don't know what you're doing here, check out some posts I'm not too embarrassed of.
+If you don't know what you're doing here, check out some of my popular posts.

 Zero AI-generated content.